-In this self-guided mini course, we will get you ready to run your first PLIX workshop in your library.
+In this self-guided mini course, we will get you ready to run your first PLIX workshop.

 This mini course has eight sessions—you’ll receive two in your inbox each week for four weeks (one on Monday, and one on Thursday!).
 We will combine practice and theory for facilitating creative learning, and we’ll give you all the tools you need.

 Although this course is self-guided, you won’t be alone!
 You’ll join your fellow participating librarians on the PLIX forum, to share, inspire, and reflect together.

 The course is designed for anyone interested in creative STEM programming—no technical expertise is required (or expected).

 The course is structured in eight sessions (over four weeks; two emails per week):